 “No matter what legacy you choose as parent or are watching a parent create, there is no legacy so small that it does not have profound impact in this life.”

 Many parents opt to fundraise on behalf of an organization that means a lot to them.
 As a member of a parent’s support network, this is an incredible way to help create a legacy for their baby.
-Even the smallest of donation made in remembrance and love for their child has tremendous impact for families.
+Even the smallest of donations made in remembrance and love for their child has a tremendous impact on families.
 If you opt to support a family in this way, be sure to ask the family which organization or non-profit is dearest to their heart.

 - Changing Careers

-Some parents have been so profoundly changed by the professionals they interacted with in their carrying to term experience that they change their own careers to create a legacy of giving back.
-I have met parents who have gone back to school and become nurses or doctors.
-I have met parents who became researchers, writers, public speakers, and policy changers.
-I have friends who created a foundation in their baby’s honor.
-The foundation’s sole purpose is raising money for organizations and non-profits who serve families facing perinatal loss.
+Some parents have been so profoundly changed by the professionals they interacted with in their carrying-to-term experience that they change their own careers to create a legacy of giving back.
+We have met parents who have gone back to school and become nurses or doctors.
+We have met parents who became researchers, writers, public speakers, and policy changers.
+We have met a founder who created a foundation in their baby’s honor.
+The foundation’s sole purpose is to raise money for organizations and non-profits that serve families facing perinatal loss.